chrisdaaz/static-web-scholcomm/content/tutorials/static-site-generators.md

 ---
 title: "Introduction to Static Site Generators"
 weight: 12
+geekdocToC: 4
 ---

 This tutorial will teach you the basics of using a static site generator.
 We will be using [Hugo](https://gohugo.io/) to build our demonstration site.
 We'll play the role of a scholarly communications librarian.
-We'll be using a command line terminal to install software and run commands and a text editor to edit and save plain text files. **This in-depth tutotial is estimated to take between one and two hours to complete.**
+We'll be using a command line terminal to install software and run commands and a text editor to edit and save plain text files. **This in-depth tutotial is estimated to take between three and four hours to complete.**

 While we will be using [Hugo](https://gohugo.io/) as our static site generator, this tutorial is not intended to be a cover the depth and breadth of Hugo.
 For that, I refer you to the Hugo [documentation](https://gohugo.io/documentation/) and [community](https://discourse.gohugo.io/).
 Rather, this tutorial is about using static site generators in a library-publishing context.

-**Topics Covered:**
+**Outline:**

 {{< toc >}}